 1. Call the energy company

-It may feel like the last thing you want to do.
-But contacting your energy supplier should be the first step.
+It may feel like the last thing you want to do, but contacting your supplier should be the first step in getting energy bill help if you're wondering why your electric bill is so high.
 Under Ofgem rules, suppliers must work with you to agree on a payment plan you can afford.

 ‘It’s really important that if people are struggling to pay their energy bills they get in touch with us so we can discuss their individual circumstances and how we can help to support them,’ says an E.ON spokesperson.